Stephen Franklin, President

 Stephanie Olson, Director of Communications

 Stephanie grew up in rural northern Minnesota and is an accomplished skiier and snowboarder.
 She studied Chemistry on a hockey scholarship to the University of Minnesota, playing goalie.
 During her senior year, her team was second in the State Championships.
-Today she runs her own consulting business and enjoys lake front life along with her husband, Bob, their daughter and two dogs.
+Today she runs her own consulting business and enjoys lake front life along with her husband, Bob and family.

 Stephanie’s love of the outdoors and wildlife led her to join the effort to save Hiawatha Preserve.
 She believes that the lakes can be preserved while allowing for sensible use by all parties, and that changes to the lakefront should be done with both functionality and cost in mind.